ivevv/BigData/README.md

 # Big Data
-An analysis and a sentiment classification of Steam Reviews Dataset 2021.
+An analysis and a sentiment classification of Steam Reviews Dataset 2021 using logistic regression.